-My colleagues and I developed two measures to assess attitudes toward homosexuality, the Homosexuality Attitude Scale and the Component Measure of Attitudes Toward Homosexuality.
+My colleagues and I developed two measures to assess attitudes toward homosexuality the Homosexuality Attitude Scale and the Component Measure of Attitudes Toward Homosexuality.
 Either can be modified to assess attitudes toward gay men or lesbians by changing the statements within the measure.
+For information about the reliability and validity of the measures and about scoring the measures, click on the links above.

 The component measure is a multi-dimensional measure of attitudes toward homosexuality and includes four factors: Condemnation/Tolerance, Morality, Contact, and Stereotypes.
 Although the Condemnation/Tolerance and Morality factors may be similar for many purposes, it appears that the Contact and Stereotypes subscales are distinct factors.
 Researchers searching for a more fine-grained analysis of attitudes toward gay men and lesbians might choose one of those four factors.